kirbyfan64/sawano-translations/translations.md

 *This page is powered by [Docute](https://docute.js.org/).*

+## Gundam Unicorn

+> *About the work on GUNDAM UNICORN*

+**Q: How did you feel when you were offered to make the music for "MOBILE SUIT GUNDAM UNICORN"?**

+***HS:*** It has always been a dream of mine to make music for the Gundam series.
+When I was in high school, films from the MOBILE SUIT GUNDAM series were shown on television from time to time.
+Since that time, it has been 20 years, and I am still fascinated by the original Gundam.
+At that time, I decided that "When I become a really good composer, I will work on something connected to Gundam".
+When I received an offer to make music for it, I was both surprised and pleased.

+**Q: When you saw the finished product, how did you feel?**

+***HS:*** To be frank, I didn't know what the scale of it was.
+I heard that it was going to become an OVA, and was shocked when I saw Episode 1.
+It was then that I felt I had become part of this really big project.
+I really like the use of music in the battle scene in the beginning (the song MOBILE SUIT), and it was a great feeling when the animation and music worked perfectly together.
+This is one of my favorite scenes.
+And hearing my music and seeing the world of Gundam, which I tried to make my work fit to, I felt the emotions overwhelm me.
+This was my personal victory, when at age 29 I became involved in MOBILE SUIT GUNDAM UNICORN, and I was very happy to participate in it.

+**Q: Please tell us your favorite songs.**

+***HS:*** I put a lot of emphasis on the main theme that plays during the Unicorn launch scene (the song UNICORN).
+Regarding the 12th track on the OST (the song ON YOUR MARK), a solo piano version was used during a dialogue scene with Banagher and Micott.
+In a conversation with the anime creators about the music, I mentioned that this track was created based on my imagining of the Gundam world 5 years ago.
+I created this track purely based on my view of the world.
+5 years ago, I thought if I could ever work on Gundam, I would like for ON YOUR MARK to be used in some scenes.

+**Q: Last but not least, do you have anything to say to your fans?**

+***HS:*** This time, creating the music for UC, I was given quite a lot of time, which made it possible to compose each song with care.
+This work has become an important part of my music and my life.
+I would be very happy if you enjoyed the music in Gundam UC.

 ## [nZk]004 Q&A

 > *As you know, in 2016 the live concert [nZk]004 was held.
 And with this, the special Q&A project for the concert was done, in which fans asked questions from Sawano.
 All questions and answers were published in the concert booklet for 004.
 Here are the translations:*